White Wolf Campground

 Each campsite includes a fire pit, a table and a bear proof food locker [33"(D)x45"(W)x18"(H)].
 Storing all of your food items, toiletries and coolers is required for the protection of the bears in the area.
 DO NOT LEAVE FOOD IN YOUR CAR OR RV.
 Please dispose of all trash immediatly in the bear proof trash cans located around the campground.
 Restrooms are vault type and are located throughout the campground.

-Showers are in Yosemite Valley at Curry Village or Housekeeping Camp.
+Showers are in Yosemite Valley at Half Dome Village or Housekeeping Camp.
 See details below.

 Pets are permitted in the campground, but must be on a leash and cannot go on the trails.